karlnippoldt/karlnippoldt/_projects/realestate.md

 ## My Role

-I was part of a team of six students.
-We did not have fixed position titles, but my primary role in this project was closest to that of a UX designer.
-My team worked together on initial sketches; from there, I created both wireframes and the high-fidelity mockup.{% comment %} I also evaluated the front-end implementation of the interface and ensured its consistency with the mockup. {% endcomment %}
+For this project, I was part of a team of six students.

+My primary role in this project was closest to that of a UX designer.
+{: .lead}

-I was also one of two primary contacts between my team and the sponsoring company for our project, scheduling meetings and ensuring consistent communication between the two teams.
+My team worked together on initial sketches; from there, I created both wireframes and the high-fidelity mockup.{% comment %} I also evaluated the front-end implementation of the interface and ensured its consistency with the mockup. {% endcomment %} I was also one of two primary contacts between my team and the sponsoring company for our project, scheduling meetings and ensuring consistent communication between the two teams.

 {% assign images="/assets/projects/realestate/showcase_1.png,/assets/projects/realestate/showcase_2.png" | split: ',' %}
 {% assign images_alt="Search screen&comma; geography filter,Account settings page" | split: ',' %}